15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Property subject to local tax assessment

-The Treasury Department launched a streamlined application system for 2025.
-Their PAS-1 form consolidates multiple property tax relief programs.
-Key dates include:
+The Treasury Department simplified the application system for 2025.
+Their PAS-1 form covers multiple property tax relief programs.
+Key dates:

 - October 31, 2025 filing deadline